parishkar-singh/NodeJS-Express-Typescript-2023/readme.md

-# Reaper backend
+# NODEJS + EXPRESS BACKEND 2023

-This is the backend for the AI music generator app Reaper, Node + Express server written in typescript.
+This is the NodeJS starter pack, Node + Express server written in typescript.
+This is production ready code with all the security features implemented.

 ## API Reference